hlefebvr/state_machine_cpp/src/tutorials/1_ForLoop.md

 7
 8
 9
-the loop is over
+The loop is over
 ```

 ## Debug mode

 We have successfully executed our algorithm.
-The execution start from the INITIAL_STATE, then goes to AFTER_LOOP_ITERATION,
+The execution start from the INITIAL_STATE, then goes to LOOP_CONDITION_EVALUATION,
 and so on.
 Note that it is possible to see each state that our algorithm traverses so as, for instance, to
 debug it when developping new algorithms!
 To do that, simply build the algorithm in Debug mode, which is done
 as follow: